 In a diverse and competitive world, we need to make sure that we can bring the best talent to our clients, regardless of characteristics such as race, gender or social background.
 We pride ourselves on our approach to diversity and inclusion in our workforce, and use our work to help reduce global inequalities and imbalances, where possible.

 - To encourage transparency, we publish our performance against grade pool targets for diversity and ethnicity, alongside indicators of social mobility for our graduates, in our Annual Report.
+We were one of the first businesses to voluntarily publish details of our gender pay gap (2014) and ethnicity gap (2017).
 Our Open Mind training is mandatory for all partners and staff.
 It’s designed to make our people think about the impact of unconscious bias on their relationships.
 And we have robust policies in place to prevent discrimination in the workplace.
 (Target 10.2, 10.3)

-- As tax advisors and experts, we are well placed to help governments understand how the national and global tax system might be reformed for greater equality.
+- As tax advisors and experts, we’re well placed to help governments understand how the national and global tax system might be reformed for greater equality.
 For example, we’ve invested in an annual Total Tax Contribution (TTC) survey every year since 2005, to provide robust data to inform the debate over how much tax large corporates pay in the UK.
-We’ve developed an ongoing programme called ‘Paying for Tomorrow’ to collect multi-stakeholder input to define options for tax reform.
+And we’ve run a programme for several years called ‘Paying for Tomorrow’ to collect multi-stakeholder input to develop options for tax reform.
 (Target 10.4)